Cybersecurity for SMBs: Essential Practices to Protect Your Business

-Josh Brown
+- Josh Brown

-• Aug 7
+- Aug 7

-• 5 min read
+- 5 min read

-To prepare for and defend against potential cyberattacks, every startup and small and medium-sized enterprise (SME) should adopt these 6 fundamental cybersecurity practices:
+To prepare for and defend against potential cyberattacks, every startup and SME should adopt these six fundamental cybersecurity practices:

-Patch Management doesn’t mean having a fix to every vulnerability individually, but we recommend checking for software updates regularly and then installing patches as they are released (often this is performed automatically anyway).
-If a software update isn’t available, you may have to implement a compensating control by applying a temporary solution until a patch is available or improve your overall IT defence posture.
+Once a bug or vulnerability is discovered, a patch can help fix it.
+This ensures that digital assets stay safe and aren’t susceptible to exploitation.
+Patch Management doesn’t mean having a fix for every vulnerability individually.
+Regularly check for software updates and install patches as they are released.
+Often, this is performed automatically.
+If a software update isn’t available, you may need to implement a compensating control by applying a temporary solution until a patch is available or improving your overall IT defense posture.

 More about patch management can be read here.